In order to add a Job Operation, you first must have a Job set up. To learn more about how to set up a Job, refer to the Creating a Job help article.

 Next you'll have to select the Operation type.
 Below are the 4 types of Operations available.

-- Map Existing to Trigger - A existing Record is mapped to the triggering Record.
+Map Existing to Trigger - An existing Record is mapped to the triggering Record.
 You can decide what the existing Record is that will get mapped to the triggering Record.